MicrosoftDocs/win32/desktop-src/SecAuthZ/client-logon-sessions.md

 ---
-Description: 'A server with the SE\_TCB\_NAME privilege, such as a Windows service running in the LocalSystem Account, can call the LogonUser function to authenticate a client on the computer that the server is running on.' ms.assetid: '27328497-8f04-42e8-aadd-4c33b9907b94'
+Description: A server with the SE\_TCB\_NAME privilege, such as a Windows service running in the LocalSystem Account, can call the LogonUser function to authenticate a client on the computer that the server is running on. ms.assetid: 27328497-8f04-42e8-aadd-4c33b9907b94
 title: Client Logon Sessions
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Client Logon Sessions